BardenB/cv-plot/README.md

 - `-f` or `--files` <span style = "color :red"> **Required**</span>
     - now, the long flag is files rather than file, and allows for an infinite amount of files (you'll break your computer trying to an infinite amount though).
 - `-c` is no longer available as an option, as it automatically cycles through the rainbow.

+## Arguments for stackplot.py

+These are some small changes to the regular flags.
+- `-r` or `--reference-files`
+    - must include all reference files in the order that the files to plot are placed in.
+- `-d` or `--stack`
+    - the offset that each plot will be, in units of amps.
+Currently, set to `3e-5` but can be changed.
+Remember, `1e-5` is a 10 uA change.

 #### Citations